dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/athena-configs.md

 ## AWS Lake Formation integration

-The following is how the adapter implements AWS Lake Formation tag management:
+The following describes how the adapter implements the AWS Lake Formation tag management:

-- You can enable or disable lf-tags management via [config](#table-configuration) (disabled by default)
+- [Enable](#table-configuration) LF tags management with the `lf_tags_config` parameter.
+By default, it's disabled.
-- Once you enable the feature, lf-tags will be updated on every dbt run
+- Once enabled, LF tags are updated on every dbt run.
-- First, all lf-tags for columns are removed to avoid inheritance issues
+- First, all lf-tags for columns are removed to avoid inheritance issues.
 - Then, all redundant lf-tags are removed from tables and actual tags from table configs are applied
 - Finally, lf-tags for columns are applied

 It's important to understand the following points:

-- dbt does not manage `lf-tags` for databases
+- dbt doesn't manage `lf-tags` for databases
-- dbt does not manage Lake Formation permissions
+- dbt doesn't manage Lake Formation permissions

-That's why you should handle this by yourself manually or using an automation tool like terraform, AWS CDK, etc. You may find the following links useful to manage that:
+That's why it's important to take care of this yourself or use an automation tool such as terraform and AWS CDK.
+For more details, refer to:

 * [terraform aws_lakeformation_permissions](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/lakeformation_permissions)
 * [terraform aws_lakeformation_resource_lf_tags](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/lakeformation_resource_lf_tags)